The Power of Habit Stacking: How Health Coaches Use Tiny Gains To Create Lasting Change

 Another tip James suggests is so simple yet incredibly powerful: Make it easy to do the right thing and make it hard to do the wrong thing (or the thing that you don’t want to do).
 I apply this in my own life and encourage my clients to do the same:

-James points out that successful people don’t have more willpower - they set themselves up for success by making it easier to do the right thing.
+James points out that successful people don’t have more willpower - they create an environment that sets them up for success and makes it easier to do the right thing.

 Editors Note